THE DECISION

 TL;DR — IN PLAIN ENGLISH

-For buyers for beginners, WD Blue SN580 500GB is the cleanest starting point.
+When the goal is clarity for beginners, start with WD Blue SN580 1TB.
 The recommendation emphasizes real usage over spec theater.
-The most relevant strengths are 500GB, NVMe PCIe 4.0, 4150 MB/s.
-Compared with Seagate BarraCuda 2TB HDD, this is the safer baseline for most people.
+The most relevant strengths are 1TB, PCIe 4.0 x4 NVMe, 4150 MB/s.
+Compared with Crucial P3 Plus 1TB, this is the safer baseline for most people.

 PROOF POINTS